awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    ```

    **Warning**
-   If a cluster was created with EKS 1.11, your `kube-proxy` daemonset might have been outdated with deprecated fields in the spec.
+   If a cluster was created with EKS 1.10 or 1.11, your `kube-proxy` daemonset might have been outdated with deprecated fields in the spec.
 For example, `kube-proxy` daemonset spec in EKS 1.11 configures `kube-proxy --resource-container=""` which is deprecated in [Kubernetes 1.16](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.16.md#deprecations-and-removals)\.
 As a result, EKS 1.16 upgrades will cause `kube-proxy` failures (`kube-proxy` daemonset spec is "only" applied during cluster creation to prevent overwriting customers' data).
 Please read [Kubernetes 1\.16 upgrade prerequisites](#1-16-prequisites) for more upgrade guides\.

 1. Check your cluster's DNS provider\.
 Clusters that were created with Kubernetes version 1\.10 shipped with `kube-dns` as the default DNS and service discovery provider\.
 If you have updated a 1\.10 cluster to a newer version and you want to use CoreDNS for DNS and service discovery, then you must install CoreDNS and remove `kube-dns`\.